Even villains have Guardians.

 - The Pharoah himself.
 Especially in Season Zero.

 - Neon Genesis Evangelion has its own take on the guardian entity in the Evangelions themselves.
-While the Evangelions have a massive physical presense, it is the soul of the pilots mother which provideds the Guardian Entity component, only appearing when the situation is dire to send The Evangelions berserk, going stright from Giant Mecha to nightmarish as they render the target completely silent
+While the Evangelions have a massive physical presense, it is the soul of the pilots mother which provides the Guardian Entity component, only appearing when the situation is dire to send The Evangelions berserk, going straight from Giant Mecha to nightmare as they render the target completely silent.

 - The Guardian of Tsukasa in .hack//SIGN which is definitively on the overprotective and very brutal and trigger happy side of things.
 Tsubasa isn't very happy about this, and the rest of The world even less.